 Vice Chair of Research

 Medical Microbiology and Immunology

 Virology, cell and molecular biology, genetic mapping and recombinant techniques, gene therapy.

-Research in my laboratory focuses on four areas.
+Research in the Brandt Laboratory focuses on four areas.

-1) Injection of viral gene delivery vectors into the eye triggers an inflammatory response.
+- Injection of viral gene delivery vectors into the eye triggers an inflammatory response.
 We are trying to identify the trigger so we can block it.
-Currently we are looking at several pro-inflammatory cytokines such as IL-6.
-In addition we are making viral delivery vectors for several labs on campus.
+Currently, we are looking at several pro-inflammatory cytokines such as IL-6.
+In addition, we are making viral delivery vectors for several labs on campus.

 - Herpes simplex virus (HSV) causes blinding keratitis (inflammation of the cornea) and we are interested in identifying genes in the virus that contribute to severe infection.
 Recently, we demonstrated that multiple genes are involved and have identified a number of novel mutations in several viral proteins.
 New sequencing technology allows us to rapidly sequence an entire HSV genome in about a week.
 This allows us to directly compare virulence characteristics in animal models with the sequence of several strains to identify disease-associated markers.